top of page

 Cowen Lake, Wilmington, Ohio

-The layered green and blue tones echo the quiet depth of a forest lake.
-The golden accents shimmer like sunlight on the water.
-And the hand-drawn trees that stretch across the top drawers are a whisper of the world around that stillness
+That moment—the shimmer, the calm, the ripple—was the inspiration behind Golden Reflections.
+The layered green and blue tones echo the tranquil depth of a forest lake, while golden accents shimmer like sunlight on water.
+The hand-drawn trees across the top drawers are a whisper of the world around that stillness.

 Golden Reflections - Hand-painted highboy dresser